 Whatever you learn online, try writing about it even if it is not very exciting or interesting.
 Create a log of your online journey.
 Answer on Quora or participate in discussions on Reddit in the channels of your interest.

-If you develop an interest in writing, launch your own self-hosted WP blog.
+If you develop an interest in writing, start a self-hosted WP blog.

 When you put things online, you allow others to comment and correct your English.
-Don’t worry everyone makes mistake and I often get emails correcting my English.
+Don’t worry, everyone makes mistakes, and I often get emails correcting my English.
 I just change it and thank them for pointing it out.

 There is no harm in making mistakes.
 One should be ready to do it and then accept it as well.
 No one is born perfect.
 Mistakes shouldn’t stop you from doing something worthwhile to the world.

-Don’t be shy to write.
+Don’t be shy about writing.
 Take it as a process to learn.

-And remember there are many types of English – British, American etc. Color is correct and so is colour and both are in English.
+And remember there are many types of English – British, American, etc. Color is correct, and so is color, and both are in English.
 So don’t be shy to speak Indian version of English as long as meaning remains the same and is being conveyed correctly.